pnp/pnpcore/docs/articles/contributor/readme.md

 #### Public model

-The public model is build via public interfaces.
+The public model is built via public interfaces.
 Below sample shows the public model for a SharePoint ListCollection

 ```csharp
 /// <summary>